-The significance score we provide can be interpreted as the confidence we have that a result is significant.
+The significance score we provide can be interpreted as the confidence we have that a result is significant, and how sure you can be in your conclusions.

-Usually in statistics, once a result has a higher than 95% significance score we can consider this result Statistically Significant.
-That means that the change you are seeing, is unlikely enough to be due to chance alone, that it is reasonable to conclude that the difference is due to the change you are testing.
+Usually in statistics, once a result has a higher than 95% significance score we can consider the result Statistically Significant.
+That means that the change you are seeing, is unlikely due to chance alone, and that it is reasonable to conclude that the difference is due to the change you are testing.

 Important Caveat